uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * First, select all  DEM layers for the "Input layers"
 * Make sure you untick the option "Place each input file into a separate band", as we want to end up with one single-band layer
-* We can save the output on disk instead of only creating a temporary file (for example, name it `StLucia_DEM_merged` and save it inside your project directory)
+* We can save the output on disk instead of only creating a temporary file (for example, name it `St_Lucia_DEM_merged` and save it inside your project directory)
 * Click "Run"

 > You will need to have Saga installed for this to work.